 “Computers and communication technologies are opening up vast stores of knowledge.
 As remarkable as these achievements are, certainly just as many more great challenges and opportunities remain to be realized.
 Advance Health Informatics: the acquisition, management, and use of information in health can greatly enhance the quality and efficiency of medical care to respond to widespread emergencies like Covid19, which are crucial and timely to materialize.
 Many people are experiencing grief due to the COVID pandemic because the world wasn't ready for it.
 I want to make sure a large amount of death by a pandemic doesn't happen again.
 I have a plan to build a computer program that can recognize patterns in a data set to predict future pandemics.”

 In her essay, Ephrata also shared some of her own personal story.
-Since she didn’t have access to a computer at home, she stayed after school with three friends.
-The four of them shared a computer and worked together to develop and secure websites.
-Software development is a collaborative profession.
-This experience will serve her well as she pursues her degree and career in technology.
+Her experience will serve her well as she pursues her degree and career in technology.
 We can’t wait to see what she can do on a software development team as she works on technology to improve our health.